syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 {% previewsample "page.domainurl/code-snippet/rich-text-editor/emoji-picker-cs1" %}

-> RichTextEditor features are segregated into individual feature-wise modules.
-To use emoji picker, inject the Emoji Picker module using the `RichTextEditor.Inject(EmojiPicker)`.

 ## Using the shortcut key to open the emoji picker

 You can enable the instant display of the emoji picker by pressing the colon (:) key when typing a word prefix in an editor.
 You don't need to worry about filtering the particular emoji without using a text box.
 Simply filter the emoji by typing a colon after the name of the emoji, and it will filter the emojis accordingly.